bjdebnam21/bjdebnam21/README.md

 ### Academic Interest
 - Information Technology - Taking courses at Wake Tech or online for employment opportunities
 - LinkedIn Learning - Learn new skills for current and future employment opportunties

 ## Websites I Recommend

-    [BBN radio](https://bbnradio.org): Christian radio over the internet.
+1. [BBN radio](https://bbnradio.org) Christian radio over the internet.
 Solid Bible teaching and music to encourage your heart.
-    [Google](https://www.google.com):Browser defaults to this site.
+2. [Google](https://www.google.com) Browser defaults to this site.
 Useful for finding information of interest.
-    [WRAL.com](https://www.wral.com):Get the local news of the day for my place of residence.
+3. [WRAL.com](https://www.wral.com) Get the local news of the day for my place of residence.
-    [LinkedIn Learning](https://www.linkedin.com/learning):Wake Tech students can access it.
+4. [LinkedIn Learning](https://www.linkedin.com/learning) Wake Tech students can access it.
 Learn news skills for employement and career development